curl/curl/docs/TheArtOfHttpScripting.md

 ## Host

- The hostname is usually resolved using DNS or your /etc/hosts file to an IP address and that is what curl will communicate with.
+ The hostname is usually resolved using DNS or your /etc/hosts file to an IP address and that is what curl communicates with.
 Alternatively you specify the IP address directly in the URL instead of a name.

  For development and other trying out situations, you can point to a different